ckeditor/ckeditor5/docs/builds/guides/integration/basic-api.md

 // As a global.
 ClassicEditor.create; // [Function]

+// As an ES6 module (if using webpack or Rollup). import { ClassicEditor } from '@ckeditor/ckeditor5-build-classic/build/ckeditor';
+ClassicEditor.create; // [Function]
 ```

 Depending on which build you are using, creating an editor in the page is then a breeze: